 If selected when would I start?

-There will be several days of induction at University at the end of August 2017, week commencing 21st August, your training in school will commence in September 2017.
+There will be several days of induction at University at the end of August, your training in school will commence in September.

 Can I defer for a year?

-Unfortunately not, we can only take trainees who are ready to start in the September of the academic year for which they have applied.
+Depending on circumstances this could be possible, but we encourage trainees & apply for starting in the September of the academic year for which you have applied.